lorin/booknotes/dynamics-in-action.md

 narrative, interpretive, and historical explanations of action require expanded appreciation of what counta sas "reason" and "explanation"

-they provide insight into and understanding of wht actually happened
+they provide insight into and understanding of what actually happened

 supply a rich descirption of the precise, detailed path that the agent took, including teh temporal and spatial dynamics in which agent was embedded and in which the action occurred